 For a town the size of El Dorado, visitors will be pleasantly surprised by the artistic treasures to be found in an oil boomtown on the prairie.
 Whether you like two-dimensional art, sculpture or performance art, you just might find a treasure here.

 El Dorado Main Street Sculpture Program.
 Sixteen sculptures, placed by private donors, adorn the downtown area.
 Sculpture Alley, north of the Coutts Museum provides a place to rest while contemplating the 10 by 25 foot Flint Hills Mural by artists Terry Corbett and Phil Epp.
 A walking tour of the program is an enjoyable way to become familiar with El Dorado's core area.
-A map is available at the El Dorado Main Street office, 430 N. Main or the Convention and Visitors Bureau, 201 E. Central.
+A map is available at the El Dorado Main Street office, 430 N. Main or the Convention and Visitors Bureau, 220 E. First Street.

 Private Galleries.
 For the true treasure hunter, the best find will be the small local galleries that populate El Dorado's downtown area.
 These treasures are original one-of-a-kind items from area artists and artisans, each a unique reminder of one's visit to El Dorado.